CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/MagicRules/MagicVocation.md

 ## Cantrip Name (Optional)

-For a bit of extra flare, determing a new name for Cantrips (or Novice Magic) can make a Magic Vocation feel more unique.
+For a bit of extra flare, determine a new name for Cantrips (or Novice Magic) can make a Magic Vocation feel more unique.

+## Magic Skill List

+A Magic Vocation should contain a list of the Magic Skills that fall under it's umbrella.
+See [Magic Skills](./MagicSkills.md) for more information on how to create a Magic Skill list.